NethermindEth/worldcoin-social-graph/README.md

 - BrightID.
 Bitu verification. https://brightid.gitbook.io/brightid/verifications/bitu-verification.

-#### For more related work, overview, Sybil and Game theoretic analysis of our design please check our notion page
+#### For more related work, overview, Sybil and Game theoretic analysis of our design please check our notion page.